-Self payment drug and alcohol rehab programs are an excellent alternative to other types of rehabilitation programs i.e. private medical insurance and state funded facilities.
-Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug rehab centers are an excellent alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded facilities.
+Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol rehab program.
-To learn more about self payment at a specific program, contact a drug or alcohol treatment center and inquire as to their payment options.
-It is beneficial to contact a number of facilities so that you have a comparison of your choices regarding treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug treatment program.
+In order to learn more about self payment at a specific program, contact a substance abuse rehabilitation center and ask about their payment options.
+It is a good idea to contact several programs so that you have a comparison of your choices with regards to rehab options and payment options.

 Some individuals are covered through state financed insurance because they fail to qualify for Medicaid.
 Some states however offer affordable health insurance to those individuals who cannot afford private health insurance plans.
 State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug and alcohol treatment centers around the country.
 State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehabilitation providers.
 To find out which treatment programs will accept state financed insurance, consult a drug and alcohol treatment specialist.